jameshughes89/cs101/site/labs/testing/testing.rst

     * The function will have the mass and volume of the object as parameters
     * The function will return the density
     * Write an effective docstring for this function
-    * Include typehints for this function
+    * Include type hints for this function
     * Write assertion tests for this function